dlroxe/eIF4F.analysis/README.md

 ## Install dependent libraries

-The work here depends upon many R libraries.
-The following command may be a useful way to install them all.
+The required packages will be automatically installed the first time you run eIF4F.analysis.
+The following commands are useful to install dependent R packages manually.

 ``` r
 # use Bioconductor version 3.15 for package installation